barsoom/devbook/styleguide/css/README.md

 When you find elements in JavaScript, use dedicated JS-only selectors, e.g. `.js-destroy-link`.

-These classes should not be used for styling.
-And styling rules should not be used for JS.
+These classes should not be used for styling or to find elements in tests.
+And styling or test classes should not be used for JS.

-This means that we can confidently change our JS without breaking styling, or our styling without breaking our JS.
+This means that we can confidently change our JS without breaking styling or tests, and vice versa.

 We don't use BEM-like naming for these: that's for styling.